 Pursuant to Government Code Section 25501, rent for the County and its offices furnishings, equipment, and livestock;

-Pursuant to Government Code Section 25502.3, engage independent contractors to perform services for the County or County officers, with or without the furnishing of material in the amount(s) as described in the County of Siskiyou Contracting & Procurement Policies and Procedures an invoice may be determined to satisfy the contracting requirements of this subsection.
+Pursuant to Government Code Section 25502.3, engage independent contractors to perform services for the County or County officers, with or without the furnishing of material.
+For dollar thresholds set forth in the County of Siskiyou Contracting & Procurement Policies and Procedures an invoice may be determined to satisfy the contracting requirements of this subsection.
 Except as set forth below, the provisions of this subsection shall not apply to contracts to do work upon the public roads of the County, contracts to print legal briefs or legal notices, contracts for election supplies, contracts for expert services to be rendered the offices of the District Attorney, County Counsel or Sheriff-Coroner, contracts for appraiser's services, contracts for consultants and other experts employed directly by the Board, or contracts for other services which by law some other office or body is specifically charged with obtaining.
 Notwithstanding the foregoing, to the extent allowed under state law, such District Attorney, County Counsel and Sheriff-Coroner contracts not otherwise subject to this subsection may be required by resolution of the Board to be let pursuant to a process in which a minimum of three (3) quotes is first obtained or a Request for Proposals (RFP) is done yearly in anticipation of such services being needed;

 Pursuant to Government Code Section 25350.51, lease real property for use by the County for a term not exceed five (5) years and for a rental not to exceed Ten Thousand and no/100ths ($10,000.00) Dollars per month;

-Pursuant to Government Code Section 25350.51, to amend real property leases for improvements or alterations, or both, with the total cost not to exceed Ten Thousand and no/100ths ($10,000.00) Dollars, provided that the amendment does not extend the term of the lease and that no more than two (2) amendments not to exceed Ten Thousand and no/100ths (10,000.00) Dollars each are made within a twelve-month period;
+Pursuant to Government Code Section 25350.51, to amend real property leases for improvements or alterations, or both, with the total cost not to exceed Ten Thousand and no/100ths ($10,000.00) Dollars, provided that the amendment does not extend the term of the lease and that no more than two (2) amendments not to exceed Ten Thousand and no/100ths (10,000.00) Dollars each, are made within a twelve-month period;

 In addition to the broader authority contained in subsection 2-8.14(a) and pursuant to Public Contracting Code Section 20131, employ state-licensed independent contractors and purchase materials, furnishings, and supplies used in the construction or repair of public works estimated at costing not more than Six Thousand Five Hundred and no/100ths ($6,500.00) Dollars, without the formality of obtaining bids, letting contracts, preparing specifications, and the other things required by the Local Agency Public Construction Act, commencing with Public Contract Code Section 20100;